DiegoJRR/medic-hub/README.md

 # MedicHub
-Global platform for rapid medical devices manufacturing.
-Connecting hospitals with manufacturing facilities to enable fast and validated medical devices fabrication.
+Global platform for rapid medical device manufacturing.
+Connecting hospitals with manufacturing partners to enable fast and reliable medical devices fabrication.

 ## Why?
 The medical device industry demands rapid prototyping and deployment.
 We are seeing it now with the COVID-19 pandemic, and we are going to see it after it.
-By leveraging rapid prototyping/manufacturing, hospitals and biomedical scientists will be able to test and use a diverse set of medical devices.
+By leveraging rapid prototyping/manufacturing, hospitals and biomedical engineers will be able to test and use a diverse set of medical devices.

 ## How it works?
 1. Do you want a customzied valve for your Medtronic ventilator?
 Find it in the platform.